aws-deepracer-community/deepracer-log-guru/README.md

 * [Troubleshooting](docs/trouble_shooting.md)

 ## Old Announcements
+* 3rd August 2022: Version 3.2.13 is now available with support for the new Jochem Highway and Jochem Turnpike tracks
 * 6th July 2022: Version 3.2.12 is now available with support for the new DBro Raceway and DBro Super Raceway tracks
 * 6th June 2022: Version 3.2.11 is now available with support for the new BreadCentric Loop and BreadCentric Speedway tracks
 * 5th June 2022: Version 3.2.10 is a faulty release which will be replaced by 3.2.11